 The most intriguing aspect of I, Madman is its double-structure, flipping between the plot of the book and the reading heroine’s life with both heroines being played by the same actress Jenny Wright.
 The film is filled with all manner of fascinating small details – the way a rose knocked over in the book is mirrored in the real world; how when a tea kettle is placed on in the book, one starts whistling in the real world even though we never saw Jenny Wright put one on when she entered the apartment.
 Although Kessler is given a nominally rational explanation, by the end of the story we are never certain whether it was Brand or Kessler that has been pursuing the heroine – certainly, the explanation that would rely on it being Brand offers no explanation of how the abovementioned incidents of meta-fictional synchronicity occurred.

-Director Tibor Takacs has also made a number of other genre films including the very obscure Metal Messiah (1978) about a futuristic rock star; The Gate (1987) and its even better sequel Gate II (1990) about children unlocking a demonic gateway; Redline/Deathline (1997) set in a near-future Russia; the bizarre Nostradamus (2000) about a time-travelling occult war and the attempt to reincarnate the title character; Rats (2003) about an asylum of intelligent rats; Mansquito (2005) about mutant insect people; The Black Hole (2006) about an amok black hole and monster; and the monster movies Kraken: Tentacles of the Deep (2006), Ice Spiders (2007), Mega Snake (2007) and Spiders (2013); and the disaster movie NYC: Tornado Terror (2008) and Meteor Storm (2010).
+Director Tibor Takacs has also made a number of other genre films including the very obscure Metal Messiah (1978) about a futuristic rock star; The Gate (1987) and its even better sequel Gate II (1990) about children unlocking a demonic gateway; Redline/Deathline (1997) set in a near-future Russia; the bizarre Nostradamus (2000) about a time-travelling occult war and the attempt to reincarnate the title character; Rats (2003) about an asylum of intelligent rats; Mansquito (2005) about mutant insect people; The Black Hole (2006) about an amok black hole and monster; and the monster movies Kraken: Tentacles of the Deep (2006), Ice Spiders (2007), Mega Snake (2007) and Spiders (2013); and the disaster movie NYC: Tornado Terror (2008), Meteor Storm (2010) and Destruction Los Angeles (2017).